tibs/beyond-spellchecking-talk/notes.rst

 even *show up* in CI.
 It also allows domain experts to fix things - this can be important for some things (the ® check again).

+Arguably, having to write one's own configuration (beyond basic spelling and maybe some very general rules) is always going to be a requirement - only you can know what sorts of mistake occur within the particular domain, and with the particular people, you're working with.

+For instance, for us it's worth having a rule to suggest replacing ``flick`` with ``Flink``, because (a) we're very unlikely to use the word ``flick``, (b) we do use the product name ``Flink`` and (c) we've observed this particular misspelling more than once in practice.

 For reference: what vale provides
 =================================